sunitparekh/sunitblog/data/sunitblog/posts/structured-logging.md

 ![Centralised Logging](/assets/sunitblog/posts/images/structured-logging/centralised-logging.svg){: .full-width}

-> **Time on all application servers should be synced.** Since a milli-second differences can lead to confusion and errors.
+> In distributed systems it is important that we have realtime log aggregation setup.
+It is equally important that **time on all application servers should be in sync**.
+Since a millisecond differences can have unordered logs and leads to confusion and errors.

 ## Usage
 *******

 #### Debugging
 - We generate mongoDB slow running query report, which helps us to identify full table scans due to lack of indexes.
-- 'Single unique identifier across system' can help debug incidents of eCommerce systems, like payment failure etc.
+- 'Unique identifier across systems for transaction tracking' can help debug incidents of eCommerce systems, like payment failure etc.

 #### Reporting
 - Log Servers like Splunk and LogEntries can generate nice reports with graphs, dashboards.